kys3923/metricToRoman/README.md

 5.  add JS script to calculate
 6.  range of number to calculate is 1 to 5999
 7. Deadline - Dec, 27th, Tuesday
-8.  keep track git commits to this post
+8.  keep track git commits
 8. Feel free to ask questions!

 ## The translation as follows